 Before even deciding to change careers (late 2015) I did an Android course just for fun.
-It wasn’t until I started working as a software engineer (mid 2016) that I started building Android apps in my spare time.
+I started building apps in my free time when I started my first permanent job as a software engineer (mid 2016) until I changed to another company in mid 2017.

 After getting a taste of Android development (mid 2016) I decided it would be a good idea to look at the other side.
 After completing an introductory course I found the impression was not substantial enough and decided to do a follow-up course (late 2016).
 After completing the course I decided to specialise in Android instead.

 Intro to iOS Development with Swift (Udacity, 2016)